Anne Helm: Early years

-Helm was born in Toronto, Canada, and grew up in Ste.
-Marguerite, a hamlet.
-Her father was a broker of real estate, and her mother operated a country inn and dairy farm.
-She began studying ballet with the National Ballet Guild of Canada when she was 12, and at 14 she studied at the Metropolitan Opera Ballet School.
+Helm began studying ballet with the National Ballet Guild of Canada when she was 12, and at 14 she studied at the Metropolitan Opera Ballet School.

 Career

 Helm began performing on Broadway in the 1940s as she danced in High Kickers (1941), Lady in the Dark (1943), and Mexican Hayride (1944).
 She returned as an actress, portraying Sally Reece in Cloud 7 (1958) and Edwina Booth in Edwin Booth (1958).
 During the 1950s, she modeled clothing for teenage girls in New York, made commercials and danced at the Copacabana night club.

 Living in New York City, Helm began her pursuit of an acting career, which eventually led to Hollywood.
 Beginning in the 1950s, she made guest appearances on television series.
 Her television debut occurred on The Phil Silvers Show in the role of a contestant in a beauty pageant.
 Her 1958 title role in Shirley Temple's Storybooks presentation of "The Sleeping Beauty" was the subject of an article in Life magazine.
 She made her motion picture debut in 1960.

 Helm was cast as Linda Moon in the 1960 episode "A Thief or Two" on CBS's anthology series, The DuPont Show with June Allyson, with co-star Lew Ayres.
-She appeared on the CBS western series Rawhide in the episodes "Incident Near Gloomy River (1961) and "Inside Man" (1962).
+She appeared on the CBS Western series Rawhide in the episodes "Incident Near Gloomy River (1961) and "Inside Man" (1962).
 She guest-starred in an episode of the CBS sitcom My Sister Eileen, with Elaine Stritch and Shirley Bonne.

 In 1961, Helm appeared in an episode of Alfred Hitchcock Presents ("The Changing Heart", Series 6, episode 14/205, airdate January 3, 1961).
 Alfred Hitchcock Presents The Big Kick, Season 7 episode 37.
 She guest-starred in the premiere episode of ABC's Bus Stop drama series.
 That same year, she appeared in the first season of CBS's Route 66 in the episode "The Clover Throne", and in the syndicated crime drama The Brothers Brannagan in the episode "Equinox."
 She also played Glamis Barlow, the title character, in the Perry Mason TV episode, "The Case of the Duplicate Daughter."
-In Dec 1961 she appeared in The Untouchables episode 3–8, "Mankiller".
+In Dec 1961 she appeared as a drug addicted gun moll in The Untouchables episode 3–8, "Mankiller".